anntzer/pypi2pkgbuild/README.md

 ## Usage

-`pypi2pkgbuild.py PYPINAME` creates a PKGBUILD (in a git repo) for the latest version of the given PyPI package (including prereleases if the `--pre` flag is passed.
+`pypi2pkgbuild.py PYPINAME` creates a PKGBUILD for the latest version of the given PyPI package (including prereleases if the `--pre` flag is passed.
 Because PyPI's dependencies are somewhat unreliable, it installs the package in a virtualenv to figure out the dependencies.
 Note that thanks to `pip`'s wheel cache, the build is later reused; i.e. the procedure entails no extra work.

 A `-git` package can be built with `pypi2pkbguild.py git+https://...`.